EPA Exposes Major Sources of Climate Pollution with Online Tool

 For the first time, the biggest producers of carbon pollution are now exposed thanks to the Environmental Protection Agency’s (EPA) online tracking system.
-It’s no surprise power plants release a wealth of greenhouse gas emissions (GHG) emissions that threaten the environment – now EPA has the data to support those emission suspicions to the public identifying the biggest contributors to carbon pollution.
+It’s no surprise power plants release a wealth of greenhouse gas (GHG) emissions that threaten the environment.
+Now, EPA has the data to support those emission suspicions available to the public, identifying the biggest contributors to carbon pollution.

 The online tool received GHG data from more than 6,700 entities reporting data from the 2010 calendar year – some did post data as recent as 2011.
 The 2010 GHG data includes public information from facilities in nine industry groups that directly emit large quantities of GHGs, as well as suppliers of certain fossil fuels.

 What the online tool discovered was that power plants were responsible for emission of 2,324 million metric tons of carbon dioxide (mmtCO2e) – a major contributor to climate change.
 Petroleum refineries followed with emissions of 183 mmtCO2e.

 CO2 accounted for the largest share of direct GHG emissions with 95 percent, followed by methane with 4 percent, and nitrous oxide and fluorinated gases accounting for the remaining 1 percent.
 Within the reported data, 100 facilities each reported emissions over 7 mmtCO2e, including 96 power plants, two iron and steel mills and two refineries.

 As of early November 2011, the National Oceanic and Atmospheric Administration (NOAA) reported preliminary climate change associated disaster costs exceeded $45 billion – lest we include the remaining two months to the total.
 The National Resources Defense Council addressed major health costs associated with continued climate change in March 2011:

 - Air Pollution Contributes to More Smog and Respiratory Illness